Today is the first day of May, often referred to as, “May Day”.

 In fact, celebration on this day is quite old, dating back to at least the ancient Celts.

-The Celts called May Day “Beltane” and with great ceremony, herded the animals into the fields for the summer season, where bonfires were lit and the livestock were decorated with bright flowers.
+The Celts called May Day “Beltane” and with great ceremony, herded the animals into the fields for the summer season.

 There are also many fertility rituals associated with May first.